henry-luo/mark/README.md

 - It is always properly closed; whereas HTML self-closing tag syntax is non-extensible and error-prone.
 - The DOM produced under Mark model, is just a hierarchy of POJO objects, which can be easily processed using the built-in JS functions or 3rd party libraries, making Mark an ideal candidate for virtual DOM and other application usages.

-## Mark vs. XML
+### Mark vs. XML

 Compared to XML, Mark has the following advantages:

-- Mark attributes can have complex objects as values; whereas XML attribute values always need to be quoted and cannot have complex objects as values, which is not flexible in syntax and data model.
+- Mark attributes can have complex objects as values; whereas XML attribute values always need to be quoted and cannot have complex objects as values.
 - Mark syntax is much cleaner than XML.
 It does not have whitespace ambiguity.
-It does not have all the legacy things like DTD.
 It does not have the verbose closing tag.
+It does not have all the legacy things like DTD, which is half-baked for full schema definition.
 - The data model produced by Mark is fully typed, like JSON; whereas XML is only semi-typed, when there's no schema.

-## Mark vs. S-expressions
+### Mark vs. S-expressions

 Lisp and S-expression gave rise to novel ideas like high-order composition, self-hosting program, data as code, code as data, etc..
 It's the source of inspiration of Mark and [Lambda Script](https://github.com/henry-luo/lambda).

 The advantage of Mark over S-expressions is that it takes a more modern, web-first approach in its design, making it more readily usable in web and Node.js environments.

+## Using Mark

-## mark.js
+### mark.js library

 `mark.js` is the JS library to work with data in Mark format.
 It consists of 4 modules: